mhanyc/codingmental/content/articles/standalone-interactives-testing.md

     });
 ```

 ### Where the magic happens

-If you noticed, the view-test.html file includes a testBundle.js.
-In order for Mocha to test the webpack, all the code AND tests are bundled up, loaded and executed in the test page.
+If you noticed, the `view-test.html` file includes `testBundle.js`.
+The webpack
+can only be tested if all the code AND tests are bundled up and loaded into the test page.
 Creating a testBundle just requires a bit of configuration.

-Add a [test.webpack.config.js]() that pulls in view-test.js and outputs testBundle.js.
+Add a [test.webpack.config.js](https://github.com/ccnmtl/elderissuesdresser-pack/blob/master/test/test.webpack.config.js) that pulls in view-test.js and outputs testBundle.js.

 ```
 module.exports = {